conat-us/technology-stack/README.md

 Blazor server apps are not suitable for deployment to production on the public Internet, however.
 Production versions of applications will always be implemented with WebAssembly.

+### Component Kits

+The Conatus product line will use the Blazorise component kit.
+This supports a number of CSS frameworks including Bootstrap and Material UI.

 ## Development with Multi-platform App UI (MAUI)

 Where native applications are required, these will be developed using Blazor and MAUI.